Kristers Gudļevskis: Tampa Bay Lightning

 On 31 January 2014, due to injuries of Ben Bishop and Anders Lindbäck, Gudļevskis received an emergency call-up to the Lightning along with Cédrick Desjardins.
 Kristers made his first NHL start on 11 April 2014, in a game between the Lightning and the Columbus Blue Jackets, he stopped 36 shots in a 3–2 win for the Lightning.
 He made his NHL playoffs debut after replacing Lindbäck mid-game on 18 April 2014 against the Montreal Canadiens in the second game of the first round.
 He replaced Lindbäck in game four of the series as well.
 During this season, Gudļevskis became the first goalie in the sport's history to play in an ECHL, AHL, NHL and Olympics in the same season, which also included his Stanley Cup playoffs debut.

 On 10 June 2015, in game four of the 2015 Stanley Cup Finals against the Chicago Blackhawks, Gudļevskis became the backup goalie for fellow prospect Andrei Vasilevskiy, who started the game after Ben Bishop was injured in game two (Bishop played injured in game three).

 On 24 October 2015, Gudļevskis played in his second NHL regular season game against the Chicago Blackhawks, stopping 31 shots.
-Though he had a great effort, he lost in overtime 1–0, when a backhand shot slipped by taken from Jonathan Toews.
+Though he had a great effort, he lost in overtime 1–0, when a backhand shot taken from Jonathan Toews slipped by him.

 On 2 July 2016, the Lightning announced the re-signing of Gudļevskis to a one-year, two-way contract.
 Gudļevskis played in 41 games with the Syracuse Crunch in the 2015–16 AHL season, posting a 16–12–8 record with a 2.83 goals-against average and a .907 save percentage.